ucb-stat133/stat133-spring-2018/labs/lab05-dplyr-ggplot-basics.md

   geom_point()
 ```

-Say you want to color code the points in terms of the `position`
+Say you want to color code the points in terms of `position`

 ``` r
 # colored scatterplot